 After investigating the missing person report, should the Virginia Tech Police Department determine that the student is missing and has been missing for more than 24 hours: the Virginia Tech Police Department will notify the student's confidentially identified missing person contact, no later than 24 hours after the student is determined to be missing.
 If the missing student is under the age of 18 and is not an emancipated individual, the Virginia Tech Police Department will notify the student's parent or legal guardian and any other designated contact person after making the determination that the student has been missing for more than 24 hours.
-As required by law, the Virginia Tech Police Department will inform the Blacksburg Police Department of any missing student in order to inform them that the Virginia Tech Police Department has conducted an initial investigation and has determined that a student is missing.
-This notification will be made no later than 24 hours after the student is determined to be missing.
+As required by law, once a determination has been made that a student living in on-campus student housing is missing, the Virginia Tech Police Department will notify the local law enforcement of the situation within 24 hours.
+The only exception is when it was the local law enforcement agency that made the determination.